algorandfoundation/specs/dev/TEAL_opcodes.md

 - Availability: v9

 log2[A * 10^widthA] = (-1)^X * Y * 10^widthY. widthA and widthY are uint64. widthY output precision is guaranteed.
+Calculation is based on the on a binary appromixation that allows arbitrary precision.

 ## blog10 widthA widthY